core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

   the default port 443 is assumed (this is different from the default port for "coaps", i.e., CoAP over DTLS over UDP).

-* If a TCP server does not support the Application-Layer Protocol Negotiation Extension (ALPN)
+* If a TLS server does not support the Application-Layer Protocol Negotiation Extension (ALPN)
-  {{-alpn}} or wishes to accommodate TCP clients that do not support ALPN, it MAY offer a coaps+tcp endpoint on TCP port 5684.
+  {{-alpn}} or wishes to accommodate TLS clients that do not support ALPN, it MAY offer a coaps+tcp endpoint on TCP port 5684.
 This endpoint MAY also be ALPN enabled.
-A TCP server MAY offer coaps+tcp endpoints on ports other than TCP port 5684, which MUST be ALPN enabled.
+A TLS server MAY offer coaps+tcp endpoints on ports other than TCP port 5684, which MUST be ALPN enabled.

-* For TCP ports other than port 5684, the TCP client MUST use the ALPN extension to advertise the "coap" protocol identifier (see {{alpnpid}}) in the list of protocols in its ClientHello.
+* For TCP ports other than port 5684, the TLS client MUST use the ALPN extension to advertise the "coap" protocol identifier (see {{alpnpid}}) in the list of protocols in its ClientHello.
 If the TCP server selects and returns the "coap" protocol identifier using the ALPN extension in its ServerHello, then the connection succeeds.
-If the TCP server either does not negotiate the ALPN extension or returns a no_application_protocol alert, the TCP client MUST close the connection.
+If the TLS server either does not negotiate the ALPN extension or returns a no_application_protocol alert, the TLS client MUST close the connection.

-* For TCP port 5684, a TCP client MAY use the ALPN extension to advertise the "coap" protocol identifier in the list of protocols in its ClientHello.
-If the TCP server selects and returns the "coap" protocol identifier using the ALPN extension in its ServerHello, then the connection succeeds.
-If the TCP server returns a no_application_protocol alert, then the TCP client MUST close the connection.
-If the TCP server does not negotiate the ALPN extension, then coaps+tcp is implicitly selected.
+* For TCP port 5684, a TLS client MAY use the ALPN extension to advertise the "coap" protocol identifier in the list of protocols in its ClientHello.
+If the TLS server selects and returns the "coap" protocol identifier using the ALPN extension in its ServerHello, then the connection succeeds.
+If the TLS server returns a no_application_protocol alert, then the TLS client MUST close the connection.
+If the TLS server does not negotiate the ALPN extension, then coaps+tcp is implicitly selected.

-* For TCP port 5684, if the TCP client does not use the ALPN extension to negotiate the protocol, then coaps+tcp is implicitly selected.
+* For TCP port 5684, if the TLS client does not use the ALPN extension to negotiate the protocol, then coaps+tcp is implicitly selected.

 Encoding considerations: